-Recently Issued Accounting Pronouncements
+Accounting Pronouncements

 In May, 2008, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 163, "Accounting for Financial Guarantee Insurance Contracts-an interpretation of FASB Statement No. 60" (SFAS 163).
 This Statement requires that an insurance enterprise recognize a claim liability prior to an event of default (insured event) when there is evidence that credit deterioration has occurred in an insured financial obligation.
 This Statement also clarifies how Statement 60 applies to financial guarantee insurance contracts, including the recognition and measurement to be used to account for premium revenue and claim liabilities.
-Those clarifications will increase comparability in financial reporting of financial guarantee insurance contracts by insurance enterprises.
-This Statement requires expanded disclosures about financial guarantee insurance contracts.
-The accounting and disclosure requirements of the except for some disclosures about the insurance enterprise's risk-management activities.
+Those clarifications will increase comparability in financial guarantee insurance contracts.
+The accounting and disclosure requirements of the Statement will improve the quality of information provided to users of financial statements.
+This Statement is effective for financial statements issued for fiscal years beginning after December 15, 2008, and all interim periods within those fiscal years, except for some disclosures about the insurance enterprise's risk-management activities.
 This Statement requires that disclosures about the risk-management activities of the insurance enterprise be effective for the first period (including interim periods) beginning after issuance of this Statement.
 Except for those disclosures, earlier application is not permitted.
 The adoption of this statement will have no material effect on the Company's financial condition or results of operations.